Thailand for Foodies: Where to Eat in the Land of Smiles

 Best Northern Thailand Food

-Here are a few things to point out about northern Thai food:
+Here are some things to mention about Northern Thai cuisine:

-- Pork is the standard meat in northern Thailand.
+- Pork is the most commonly used meat in Northern Thailand.

 Dinner and Show?
 Enjoy an Authentic Khan Toke Dinner in Chiang Mai.

 A staple ingredient commonly used here that creates fiercely divided opinions is called Pla Ra (pronounced like "palaa").
-Pla Ra is fish fermented for a minimum of six months.
-Then, it's combined with salt and rice flour, and the result is nothing short of pungent.
-Pla ra is undoubtedly an acquired taste for many tourists.
-It's a case of too much being hard to handle, but a small amount can bring food to life.
+Pla Ra is fish fermented for at least six months or more based on premium preparation and levels of flavor.
+Then, it's combined with salt and rice flour, which is nothing short of intense!👃🏾 Pla ra is undoubtedly an acquired taste for many tourists outside of Southeast Asia.
+It's a case of too much fierce umami flavor being hard to handle, but a small amount can bring food to another dimension of life.
+Pla Ra is equivalent to the umami ingredients from fermentation, such as cheese, dried seafood, and pickled vegetables in the West and East.
+Despite the strong smell, this is one of the secrets to bringing the best flavors out of a dish.

 It's common to have Pla Ra mixed through salad and noodle dishes found throughout Isaan (eastern Thailand).
-If you're planning on traveling Isaan, consider learning the following phrase, it may not be 100% grammatically correct, but it'll get you by:
+If you plan on traveling to Isaan, I encourage you to learn the following phrase.
+It may not be 100% grammatically correct, but it'll get you by:

 "Ra Nit Noi Kup" (if you're a man)